 Sir David has served on numerous national bodies and committees, including as a member of the Research Support Libraries Group 2002-2003, the Roberts Review of the Research Assessment Exercise, the Tomlinson Group on 14-19 Education 2003-2004, the Councils of the John Innes Centre and the Sainsbury Laboratory, and the Board of the Quality Assurance Agency.
 He has chaired the 1994 Group of Universities, UUK’s Longer Term Strategy Group, the Association of the Universities of the East of England, and Supporting Professionalism in Admissions (SPA).
 He also chaired the Westminster Education Commission in 2009.
 More recently he was a member of the Government's Independent Review Panel looking at Higher Education Funding and Student Finance, and he now serves as an International Member of the Hong Kong University Grants Committee.

-He is currently Chair of Universitas 21, Chair of the Russell Group, a Director of Universities Superannuation Scheme (USS), a Board Member of Universities UK (UUK) and INTO University Partnerships, a member of the Arts and Humanities Research Council (AHRC), a member of the Advisory Board of the Higher Education Policy Institute.
+He is currently Chair of Universitas 21, Chair of the Russell Group, Chair of Universities Superannuation Scheme (USS), a Board Member of Universities UK (UUK) and INTO University Partnerships, a member of the Arts and Humanities Research Council (AHRC) and a member of the Advisory Board of the Higher Education Policy Institute.
 He is also a member of the Advisory Group, led by Sir Paul Nurse, reviewing UK Research Councils.

 In January 2012, he was appointed as a Deputy Lieutenant for the county of West Midlands, and in June 2014 he was awarded a Knighthood for services to Higher Education.

 Since 1991 Sir David has been a Fellow of the Royal Historical Society, serving as its Literary Director 1994-2000 and as chair of its Studies in History Board 2000-2004.
 He has published extensively on the history of the British state, the history of ideas, and electoral politics.

 He is married with three children.
 He enjoys music, politics, walking, sport, and good wine; and includes writing on football amongst his list of publications.